 Politically charged and civically engaged, New Hampshire has a seat at the head of the election table with the first-in-the-nation primary.
 From this position, Southern New Hampshire University’s Bachelor of Arts in Political Science will give you a unique perspective on the relationship between the U.S. political system, public perception and the policies that shape government.

 The online political science degree program takes a practical approach to politics, analyzing events in real time and applying solutions to local, national and international scenarios.
 You’ll explore political questions, tactics and strategies from many perspectives while you develop the critical thinking and communication skills you need to succeed in the political arena.
-You can also focus your degree with a concentration in campaign leadership.

 After completion of the bachelor’s program, you can continue your education and pursue a Master of Science in Political Science online at SNHU.